-- (i) Rental income from operating leases - Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset. - (ii) Income from sale of properties Revenue arising from the sale of properties held for sale is recognised when the risks and rewards of ownership of the property have passed to the buyers. - (iii) Dividends - Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend. (iv) Interest income - Interest income is recognised as it accrues using the effective interest method. - (q) Translation of foreign currencies
+(i) Rental income from operating leases

+Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
+Lease incentives granted are recognised in profit or loss as an integral part of the aggregate net lease payments receivable.
+Contingent rentals are recognised as income in the accounting period in which they are earned.

+- (ii) Dividends - Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend. (iii) Interest income - Interest income is recognised as it accrues using the effective interest method. - (r) Translation of foreign currencies